not2cleverdotme/Python_Projects/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---
-Created and maintained with ❤️ by [Your Name]
+Created and maintained with ❤️ by not2cleverdotme

-Last Updated: [Current Date]
+Last Updated: 2025-23-05
 Version: 1.1.0